starship/starship/CONTRIBUTING.md

 ### Setup

-After cloning the project, you can do the following to run the VuePress website on your local machine
+After cloning the project, you can do the following to run the VuePress website on your local machine:

 1. cd into the /docs directory.
 2. Install the project dependencies: